coatsy/coding-workshop/maze/maze6.md

 * Make the ball go faster
 * Change the size of the ball

+## Display images on the micro:bit screen

+Maybe display an image using the micro:bit LEDs when you:

+* Finish a level; or
+* Bump into a wall

+## Add a moment's grace after starting a level

+Give the player a moment to have a look at the maze when starting a level so they don't justm bang into a wall and lose points straight away.

 ## Add more backgrounds/mazes

 The background mazes used in the project you remixed were generated using an online maze generator.
 You could make some more.
 Instructions for making new mazes are [here](.\maze-images\README.md).